Grizzly 399 The World's Most Famous Mother Bear

 The Legacy of Grizzly 399: An Icon of the American West

 Her proximity to roads and trails means that she and her cubs are constantly exposed to vehicles, hikers, and photographers.
+While this has allowed people to observe and photograph her, it has also increased the risk of conflict and dependence on human food sources.
 This constant interaction has led to a degree of habituation, making her more tolerant of human presence than most grizzlies.
-While this has allowed people to observe and photograph her, it has also increased the risk of conflict and dependence on human food sources.
 Despite these challenges, 399 has consistently demonstrated exceptional mothering skills, successfully raising multiple litters in this challenging environment.

 A Comprehensive Look at Grizzly 399's Life and Impact

 Historically, grizzly bears roamed much of North America, but their populations have drastically declined due to hunting, habitat loss, and conflicts with humans.
 By the early 20th century, grizzlies were nearly extirpated from the contiguous United States, surviving only in a few isolated areas like Yellowstone and Glacier National Parks.
 Thanks to decades of conservation efforts, including protection under the Endangered Species Act, grizzly bear populations have slowly recovered in some areas.
-However, they still face numerous threats, including habitat fragmentation, climate change, and increasing human-wildlife conflicts.
+On the flip side, they still face numerous threats, including habitat fragmentation, climate change, and increasing human-wildlife conflicts.

 Trends and Latest Developments in Grizzly Bear Conservation